Today's Articles

 *Patrick Ellis was born on this date in 1943.
 He was a Black radio show host and production director.

 Patrick Connery Ellis was born at Freedman's Hospital in Washington, D.C.
 His mother, Ida Delaney Ellis, was a teacher, and his father, Roy Alexander Ellis, was a government labor relations specialist.
 He had one brother, Roy M. Ellis.
 After attending public schools, Ellis attended Westminster School in Connecticut.
 As a boy, Ellis first heard gospel music when he walked past a church and heard “drums and tambourines and people singing and shouting.”
-Relatives took him to see Shirley Caesar and the Caravans at the Apollo Theater, which he cited as the turning point for his love for the gospel.
+Relatives took him to see Shirley Caesar and the Caravans at the Apollo Theater, which he cited as the turning point in his love for gospel music.
 As a child, Ellis also listened to local DC radio with DJ Lord Fauntleroy Bandy.

 To Become a Radio Announcer